puzzubly/neetnet200/README.md

 - 👋 Hi, I’m @neetnet200
 - 👀 I love the magic of CSS 💙💙💙
-- 🌱 I’m currently learning styled components, and React JS animations
+- 🌱 I’m currently building my own website
-- 🐱‍👓 I'm passionate about building stuff
+- 🐱‍👓 I'm passionate about building stuff through several iterations
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me: neetnet200 on twitter